 My research aims to bring new insights into the ecological and evolutionary processes that explain species distributions and shape biodiversity patterns worldwide, with a special focus on conservation biology.
 I am primarily focused on three questions: (1) why species are distributed non-randomly on Earth?
 (2) What is the relative role of the ecological and evolutionary processes on the diversity patterns we observe today? and (3) How can we prevent biodiversity loss facing global change?
 These are complicated questions that require the integration of a wide range of disciplines, taxa, and scales – since explanations for diversity patterns and diversity loss are scale-dependent.

-These are my main research lines so far:
+These are (or have been) my main research lines so far:

 Fragmentation theory and species extinction thresholds